How to Know When It's Time for a Toilet Replacement

 How Do I Know When To Replace My Toilet?

 It can be tough to notice the exact moment when you should replace your toilet.
 Unlike most fixtures, toilets typically don't suddenly stop working.
 They just get less efficient and useful over time due to worn out parts.
-There are some specific signs to look out for to determine whether it’s time to change out your toilet.
+There are some specific signs to look out for to determine whether it’s time to get a toilet replacement.

 - One flush isn’t enough